+∑ Yes

+(If Yes, please describe.)

 Seat belts must be worn by all inspection team members.
 There is no use of tobacco products during inspections on the way to/from inspections by adults.
 In most cases, youth from adjacent counties are used to inspect counties selected for Synar Inspections unless the county is large enough to protect their identity.
 The Law Enforcement Officers (Troopers) are witness to all attempts/ buys of tobacco products.
 Law Enforcement Officers enter the outlet prior to the Youth Inspector.
 The Youth Inspector immediately leaves the outlet after the attempt to buy and returns to the vehicle where the Adult Coordinator is waiting prior to the return of the law enforcement officer.
 The vehicle is always parked well away from the main door where owners/clerks are unable to visually see the vehicle.
-If the youth feels unsafe in a situation or if the outlet is deemed to be unsafe by the law enforcement officer or other adult inspection team member, the inspection of that particular outlet is not completed at that time.
+If the youth feel unsafe in a situation or if the outlet is deemed to be unsafe by the law enforcement officer or other adult inspection team member, the inspection of that particular outlet is not completed at that time.
 The inspection of that outlet would be rescheduled if possible.
+Due to COVID-19, additional safety requirements were implemented.
+Copy of those requirements are included.

-8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)?
+inspec nere any other legal or procedural requirements the state has regarding how ctions are to be conducted (e.g., age of youth inspector, time of inspections, ng that must occur)?

 a.
 Legal

 ☐ Yes ⊠ No

-(If Yes, please describe.)
+(If Yes , please describe.)

-b.
+] b.
 Procedural

 ⊠ Yes □ No

-(If Yes, please describe.)
+(If Yes , please describe.)

-It is advised by the State Synar Coordinator that inspections be implemented during daylight hours if possible, for safety concerns.
-Youth inspectors must be 16 or 17 years of age and have a WV learner's permit, driver's license or state-issued photo ID.
-The Adult Coordinator must train the Youth Inspectors regarding their protocol, provided by the State Synar Coordinator, prior to start-up inspections.
+It is advised by the State Synar Coordinator that inspections be implemented during daylight hours, if possible, for safety concerns.
+Youth inspectors must be 16 or 17 years of age and have a WV learner's permit, driver's license, or state-issued

+photo ID.
+The Adult Coordinator must train the Youth Inspectors regarding their protocol, provided by the State Synar Coordinator, prior to start-up inspections b.
+Procedural